Article 8 – Umpires Interpretation Guide

 Meaning:

-Umpires are expected to maintain a professional, consistent appearance.
+Umpires are expected to maintain a professional, visually consistent appearance that reflects authority, preparedness, and league standards.

 Practical Implications: